Manage a Business

 What to expect when starting a small business.

-But if there’s anything you should expect when starting a small business, it’s to expect the unexpected.
+If you’re starting a small business, you’re about to embark on the ride of a lifetime.
+If there’s anything you should expect when starting a small business, it’s to expect the unexpected.
 No matter how organized and prepared you are, there’s almost guaranteed to be something that comes out of the blue.
 But it’s all part of the fun right?
+That's why putting a solid plan in place is so important.
+When you plan for speedbumps and have contingencies in place, you can set yourself up for success—and hopefully experience more ups than downs to opening day and beyond.

 Steps to start a small business.